Micro-credential

 If you have technology-related questions or support, please use the link in the course or email cpe.ubco@ubc.ca

-Primary Care Registered Nurse in Kelowna, British Columbia, an MSN student in the School of Nursing at UBC Okanagan and is passionate about advancing the role and scope of primary care nurses.
+Primary Care Registered Nurse and UBC Okanagan School of Nursing Adjunct Professor who is passionate about advancing the role and scope of primary care nurses.
 Over a two-decade nursing career, Shannon has worked in Alberta, BC, and the NWT doing a little bit of everything, including primary, acute and critical care, emergency, pediatrics, psychiatry, sexual health and teaching a variety of certification courses and precepting.

 Upon successful completion of all program requirements, learners are awarded a UBC Okanagan Letter of Proficiency (a non-credit credential).